 Students granted leave of absence are required to vacate their hostel accommodation during the period of leave.
 The Office of Student Affairs (OSA) will re-assess hostel applications of students returning from leave of absence.

 During official University examination periods (including Reading Week), no leave will be granted.
-However, students may request for special consideration due to medical and other emergencies by submitting the appropriate form available from the Examination Directory for Students.
 For graduate research students who have not been scheduled for examinations during this period, they may apply for leave through their department administrators.